OpenTrons/support_docs/debugging-ot-one.md

 ```
 {"stat":0}
 ```
 The OpenTrons app relies on the `"stat"` messages.
-When the robot is innactive it should equal `0`, and when moving will equal `1-5`.
+When the robot is inactive it should equal `0`, and when moving will equal `1-5`.

 #Homing Switches